 The Topical Reading

-This leads us to the possiblity that Genesis 1 is to be given a non-chronological, topical reading.
+This leads us to the possibility that Genesis 1 is to be given a non-chronological, topical reading.
 Advocates of this view point out that, in ancient literature, it was common to sequence historical material by topic, rather than in strict chronological order.

 The argument for a topical ordering notes that at the time the world was created, it had two problems—it was “formless and empty” (1:2).
 In the first three days of creation, God solves the formlessness problem by structuring different.aspects of the environment.